SerhiiCho/timeago-docs/docs/versions/v1/contribute.md

 ---

 :::danger Outdated version
-This is the `v1` version of Timeago library that is outdated.
-You can [switch to the latest version](/) to get all the new features and improvements
+You are viewing the outdated version of Timeago library.
+[Switch to the latest version](/) to get all the new features and improvements
 :::

 ## Contribute translation